aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/managing-2d-barcodes/_index.md

 The flag is enabled by default.
 In case the flag is disabled the engine returns plain text without encoding detection.

-The code example below demonstrates to get the plain text without encoding detection
+The code example given below demonstrates how to get the plain text without encoding detection.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-CreateAndManageTwoDBarcodes-DetectUnicodeEncoding-DetectUnicodeEncoding.cs" >}}